-Google offers sustained use discounts which are automatic discounts that you get for running a VM instance for a significant portion of the billing month.
-Specifically, when you run an instance for more than 25% of a month, Compute Engine automatically gives you a discount for every incremental minute you use for that instance.
-The discount increases with usage and you can get up to a 30% net discount for instances that run the entire month.
+Compute Engine offers sustained use discounts (SUDs) on resources that are used for more than 25% of a billing month and are not receiving any other discounts.
+Whenever you use an applicable resource for more than a fourth of a billing month, you automatically receive a discount for every incremental hour that you continue to use that resource.
+The discount increases incrementally with usage and you can get up to a 30% net discount off of the resource cost for virtual machine (VM) instances that run the entire month.

-Sustained use discounts are applied automatically; there is no action required on your part to enable these discounts.
+Sustained use discounts are calculated and applied automatically to usage within a Cloud Billing account, so there is no action required on your part to enable these discounts.

 Sustained use discounts at different usage levels

-The table below describes the discount you get at each usage level of a VM instance.
-These discounts apply for all machine types, but do not apply to preemptible instances.
+The following tables describe the discount you get at each usage level of a VM.
+These discounts apply for all machine types but don't apply to preemptible VMs.

 |0%–25%||100% of base rate||$0.0475|

 The following table shows the SUDs breakdown per usage level for the resources that receive a maximum monthly discount of 20%:

 |Resources||Usage level (% of the month)||% at which incremental is charged||Incremental rate (USD/hour)